[Solved] This Site Can’t be Reached in Google Chrome

 Change IP4DNS Address

-For this solution, open the Network and Sharing Center using the network icon present in the system tray (it is ethernet the WiFi logo or the Ethernet connection logo).
+For this solution, open the Network and Sharing Center using the network icon in the system tray (ethernet, the WiFi logo, or the Ethernet connection logo).
 Open the properties section of your active connection by right-clicking on the connection and choosing ‘Properties.’
 Follow these steps after that:

 1. Browse through WiFi or Ethernet properties list to find and select the

-“Internet Protocol Version 4 (TCP/IPv4)” and click on its properties.
+“Internet Protocol Version 4 (TCP/IPv4)” and click on its properties.internet protocol

-3. Choose the option called “Validate settings upon exit” at the bottom of the Window, before pressing ‘OK’ to exit.
+3. Choose “Validate settings upon exit” at the bottom of the Window before pressing ‘OK’ to exit.dns servers

 4. Try using Chrome after restarting your computer with the new settings.